open-voip-alliance/website/content/members.md

         <a href="https://coffeeit.nl/" class="c-members-link" target="_blank" rel="external"><img src="/images/members/logo-coffeeit.svg" alt="gnTel" class="c-members-logo"></a>
       </div>
       <h2 class="c-heading">Contributors</h2>
       <p>The people behind the companies and communities that are part of the alliance are what really makes this alliance a success.
-If you have joined a discussion, helped on a project, or helped the Open VoIP Alliance in other ways, add your name to the list!
+If you have joined a discussion, helped on a project, or helped the Open Comms Alliance in other ways, add your name to the list!
 You can do this by submitting a pull request to the repository on our github page.</p>
       <p><a href="https://github.com/open-voip-alliance/website/blob/master/contributors.txt" rel="external" target="_blank" >See who our contributors are on Github</a></p>
     </div>
   </div>